KULeuvenNeuromechanics/PredSim/README.md

 - **S.bounds.a.lower**:
 	- minimal muscle activation.
 Provide a number between 0 and 1.
 Default is *0.05* [double]
+- **S.bounds.activation_selected_muscles**:
+	- Cell array where 1st entry is muscle name(s) , 2nd entry is its lower bound, and 3rd entry is its upper bound.
+Insert 'nan' or [] to lower bounds to only overwrite upper bounds, or vice versa.
+For another bound, add 3 more entries.
 - **S.bounds.calcn_dist.lower**:
 	- minimal distance between calcanei (origin) in the transversal plane.
 Default is *0.09* m [double]
 - **S.bounds.toes_dist.lower**: